 MRR experiments have a tendency to underestimate lifespan for two reasons.
 First, laboratory experiments have demonstrated that marking can reduce survival (Verhulst, Loonen, and Takken, 2013; Dickens and Brant, 2014).
 It is difficult to quantify the effect of this on our results because the studies included in the meta-analysis used a variety of marking compounds and methods whose impacts may differ.
-Further laboratory studies to investigate specific effects of marking would be helpful, particularly useful when performed in tandem with MRR experiments.
-Second, a marked mosquito that dies and another that disperses out of the study area are both not recaptured, meaning that lifespan will be underestimated by analysis of spatially-pooled data.
+Second, a marked mosquito that dies and another that disperses out of the study area are both not recaptured, meaning that lifespan will be underestimated by analysis of spatially pooled data.
 In this study, we did not find a significant association between trapping area and lifespan estimate, which would be expected if this was a major source of error.
-However, we note that many of the MRR studies included in this analysis will not have been performed with the primary aim of estimating longevity, and therefore may not have paid particular attention to minimising these issues.

-We conducted a Monte Carlo simulation study to determine how accurately mosquito lifespan could be estimated in an “ideal’’ MRR experiment, where mosquitoes are not affected by marking nor do they emigrate out of the study area (see SOM for full details).
+To help interpret our results, we conducted a Monte Carlo simulation study to determine how accurately mosquito lifespan could be estimated in an “ideal’’ MRR experiment, where mosquitoes are not affected by marking nor do they emigrate out of the study area (see SOM for full details).
 Our analysis showed that many experiments included in the database had such short study durations or released so few marked mosquitoes that lifespan would be inaccurately estimated due to overwhelming sampling noise (Fig. S6).
 This may explain why there is so much study level variance in our MRR meta-analysis.
 Though statistical power can be increased by pooling data across experiments, as we have done here, this is an inefficient approach to future research into mosquito longevity.
 Our Monte Carlo simulations suggest that it is more worthwhile to perform a small number of ambitious MRR experiments, where many mosquitoes are released and recapture efforts last for at least two weeks, than a large number of more modest experiments.

 The two dissection methods assume reproductive age (the number of gonotrophic cycles) can be estimated by examining ovariole structure.
-Polovodova’s method provides a direct count of the number of cycles, yet this requires highly skilled dissection techniques (Hugo et al., 2008), and even then the accuracy of the method has been contested (Fox and Brust, 1994).
+Polovodova’s method provides a direct count of the number of cycles and requires highly skilled dissection techniques (Hugo et al., 2008); even then the accuracy of the method has been questioned (Fox and Brust, 1994).
 In particular, it becomes harder for a dissector to distinguish the ovariole remnants of previous gonotrophic cycles as a mosquito ages, which may lead to the underestimation of lifespans.
-Detinova’s method provides less informative data, yet it is simpler and dissections can be carried out reliably and routinely by most field entomologists, which probably explains its more widespread use.
+Detinova’s method provides less information, yet it is simpler and dissections can be carried out reliably and routinely by most field entomologists, which probably explains its more widespread use.